ramonvasc/MXLCalendarManagerSwift/Example/Pods/Nimble/README.md

 }
 ```

-Predicates should usually depend on either `.expectedActualValueTo(..)` or
+Matchers should usually depend on either `.expectedActualValueTo(..)` or
 `.fail(..)` when reporting errors.
 Special cases can be used for the other enum
 cases.

-Finally, if your Predicate utilizes other Predicates, you can utilize
+Finally, if your Matcher utilizes other Matchers, you can utilize
 `.appended(details:)` and `.appended(message:)` methods to annotate an existing
 error with more details.